erickbennett/til/README.md

 # { Today I Learned }

+## 11/19/2021

+### Saving Size of a Finder Window

+- open Finder and set size of window
+- close all Finder windows
+- hold down the Option key, right-click the Finder icon and select relaunch

 ## 10/10/2021

 macOS - shift control click the bluetooth icon to reveal bluetooth options (like reset module)